 Andrea Carr has worked across a broad spectrum of the performing arts, bringing vitality to global ecological and social themes.
-Her work has been included in the UK representation of the World Stage Design Exhibition Taipei, in the Aesthetica Art Prize Anthology Future Now, and in the ‘Designers Lead’ section of the Society of British Theatre Designers (SBTD) 2019 exhibition at the V&A. Her eco-design remit is to repurpose objects, use surplus materials and commit to a closed-loop design process, in which all components are considered in a cyclical manner, with their afterlife as important as their current use.
-Embracing chance along the way, her work often distils into designs that move between art installations and immersive environments.
+Her work has been included in the UK representation of the World Stage Design Exhibition Taipei, in the Aesthetica Art Prize Anthology Future Now, and in the ‘Designers Lead’ section of the Society of British Theatre Designers (SBTD) 2019 – 2020 exhibition at the V&A. Her eco-design remit is to re-purpose objects, use surplus materials and commit to a closed-loop design process, in which all components are considered in a cyclical manner, with their afterlife as important as their current use.
+Embracing chance along the way, her work often distills into designs that move between art installations and immersive environments.
 Andrea is also studying Process Orientated Psychology.
 She works from her Peckham Studio, her ‘dream palace’, where she goes to ground her ideas, make models and mock ups, and as a space for collaboration.
 She co-founded an online site EcoStage Pledge with eco-scenographers Tanya Beer and Alice Hault as an initial way to bring people together and talk about ecological practices within the industry.

-Current self-directed projects include: Duende collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythology and Lorca interweave to explore our relationship to the earth, touring 2020; Rubbing Out, pilot project with filmmaker Gemma Riggs was launched on Lost Species Day hosted by Gallery 73 with ONCA Brighton.Passers-by were invited to engage in an art -interaction exploring diversity loss,
+Current self-directed projects include: Duende collaboration with Jennifer Leach (Outrider Anthems), multi-media, multi-track storytelling, mythology and Lorca interweave to explore our relationship to the earth; Rubbing Out, pilot project with filmmaker Gemma Riggs was launched on Lost Species Day hosted by Gallery 73 with ONCA Brighton.Passers-by were invited to engage in an art -interaction exploring diversity loss,